go-outside-labs/web3-toolkit-sol/solidity_tldr.md

 ##### address

 * a state variable can be declared as the type `address`, a 160-bit value that does not allow arithmetic operations.
-* here are its atrributes:
+* here are its attributes:
 	* `address.balance`: balance of the address, in wei.
 	* `address.transfer(__amount__)`: transfers the amount (in wei) to this address, throwing an exception on any error.
 	* `address.send(__amount__)`: similar to transfer, only instead of throwing an exception, it returns false on error.
 WARNING: always check the return value of send.